Poprdi/morpheusx/README.md

-# MorpheusX
+## MorpheusX

-MorpheusX is a UEFI boot and Hardware exokernel like runtime that loads Linux kernels directly from firmware space, treats distributions as disposable layers, and aims at keeping userland state persistent.
-It is written in Rust with a no_std core.
-Aswell as Asm firmware and ops.
+MorpheusX is a UEFI boot and hardware exokernel-like runtime that loads Linux kernels directly from firmware space, treats distributions as disposable layers, and aims to keep userland state persistent.
+It is implemented in Rust (#![no_std]) and X86_64 assembly, with custom assembler and extensive use of hand-written ASM for compiler-hostile or firmware-critical paths.

-## What it does
+Features

-- Boots Linux kernels from the EFI system partition with custom GPT and FAT32 handling
+-Boots Linux kernels from the EFI system partition with custom GPT and FAT32 handling.
-- Provides a boot-time TUI for selecting images and guiding installs
+-Provides a boot-time TUI for selecting images and guiding installs.
-- Includes a network stack (Bare metal so after EBS "exit_bootservices") for downloading ISO's and updates (work in progress)
-- Lays groundwork for persistence: capturing the loaded image, reversing relocations, and writing a bootable copy back to disk
+-Includes a bare-metal network stack (operating after ExitBootServices) for downloading ISOs and updates.
+(Work in progress) -##Implements a self-persisting runtime##: The in-memory, relocated PE loader can clone itself, reverse its own relocations, and reconstruct a fully bootable on-disk binary—enabling live regeneration, on-the-fly firmware updates, and runtime self-propagation with bit-exact fidelity.
+-Contains the ##full## iso9660-rs implementation: A pure no_std, Rust ISO9660 and El Torito parser/reader, written for MorpheusX and developed in this repository; enables direct extraction and booting of Linux kernels from ISO images and live optical filesystems at firmware or runtime.
+-Implements a custom, standalone FAT32 filesystem library: Written from scratch for this project (no_std, Rust), enabling direct parsing, allocation, and manipulation of FAT32 volumes and boot records—with full control and no reliance on OS or firmware stacks.

 ## Building
 Prerequisites: Rust 1.75+ with `rustup`, target `x86_64-unknown-uefi`, and a nightly or stable toolchain that supports `no_std` UEFI builds.